 - director and must be submitted through Schedule Anywhere.
-Requests are considered and granted on a first requested first granted basis - J. Student Registered Nurse Anesthetists ARE NOT permitted to use vacation or time off during clinical rotations at Punxsutawney, Dunkirk, Warren or Northwest; as well as Heart room rotation and OB rotation.
+Requests are considered and granted on a first requested first granted basis - J. Student Registered Nurse Anesthetists ARE NOT permitted to use vacation or time off during outside/off campus clinical rotations at Punxsutawney, Dunkirk, Children's Hospital of Pittsburgh, UPMC Williamsport or Northwest, as well as heart room rotation, Critical Care, Regional Blocks and OB rotation.
 Should extenuating circumstances require time off, the student should follow the call off procedure outlined in the individual clinical site manual.
-The student must also immediately call and notify the UPMC Hamot School of Anesthesia of the time-off. - K. Student Registered Nurse Anesthetists must use all time off prior to the final two weeks of the Program.
+The student must also immediately call and notify the UPMC Hamot School of Anesthesia of the time-off.
+814-877-2938 - K. Student Registered Nurse Anesthetists cannot use time off during the final two weeks of the program.
 Time off not used prior to this deadline will be forfeited. - L. Student Registered Nurse Anesthetists who use conference days or vacation days for unintended purposes, or who call off on a day that a vacation request was denied will lose two vacation days. - M. Plans for travel or vacation should NOT be made until vacation requests are confirmed and signed by the Program Director.
-If you need to pre-schedule flights and reservations discuss this with Valerie Hoover in advance.
+If you need to pre-schedule flights and reservations discuss this with the Education Coordinator in advance.

-Approved by Donald Larmon, DNP, CRNA, Director Effective Date: January 2020
+Approved by Donald Larmon, DNP, CRNA, Director Effective Date: January 2024